JulienBuonarota/ProcessLogger/Readme.md

   <li> <b>l</b> : if given, the process will be added to log with name and
   current date and time.
-By default the process is not logged to let the program using ProcessLogger the oportunity to verify if the process completed his execution. </li>
+By default the process is not logged to let the program using ProcessLogger the oportunity to verify if the process completed its execution. </li>

   <li> <b>p</b> : name of the process  </li>